Skip to content

 What’s Legal

 • Daily fantasy sports (DFS): Legal and regulated by the Colorado Division of Gaming.
-DraftKings and FanDuel are both active.
-Minimum age: 18+ (verify with Division of Gaming).
+DraftKings and FanDuel are both active in the Colorado DFS market.
+Minimum age: verify — likely 18 for DFS contests (confirm with Division of Gaming).

-• Land-based casino gaming: 33 state-licensed casinos in Black Hawk, Central City, and Cripple Creek plus two tribal casinos.
+• Land-based casino gaming: 33 state-licensed casinos in three mountain gaming districts (Black Hawk, Central City, Cripple Creek) plus two tribal casinos.
 Maximum wager: $100 per bet.
 Minimum age: 21.

-• Sweepstakes casinos: Legal in Colorado; accessible to CO players at age 18+.
+• Sweepstakes casinos: Legal in Colorado; no ban enacted.
+Sweepstakes-model platforms are accessible to CO players at age 18+.

-• State lottery: Colorado Lottery has operated since 1983, offering Powerball, Mega Millions, scratch tickets, and draw games.
+• State lottery: Colorado Lottery has operated since 1983, offering Powerball, Mega Millions, scratch tickets, and in-store draw games.
+Minimum age: verify (likely 18).

 • Horse racing / pari-mutuel wagering: Legal; regulated by the Colorado Racing Commission.